 The common misconception is that Nginx was invented for super high load websites, to solve ‘The C10K Problem', so its benefits cannot be felt in smaller projects.

 Indeed, very few businesses and startups get to live up to the problem of handling 10 000 connections per second, so why bother looking for something better than Apache?

 Even though your website might not experience the high load problem just yet, it still needs to be fast enough right from the start.

-Yes, web server software is not the only factor that defines how fast your website or app will be.
+Yes, the webserver software is not the only factor that defines how fast your website or app will be.
 There are also issues of code quality and web server hardware.